martiniantaylor/ICES_sea_bass/README.md

 ***

-# 12d_combine_outlier_methods_V2.R
+## 12d_combine_outlier_methods_V2.R

+## Overview

-This project combines SNPs identified as outliers from three different selection detection methods (OutFLANK, BayeScan, and PCAadapt).
+This script combines SNPs identified as outliers from three different selection detection methods (OutFLANK, BayeScan, and PCAadapt).
 The script merges the outliers into a single list and identifies SNPs common across all methods.

 ## Required Files